Entering the Great Perfection

 Students may attend programs à la carte, or for those who wish to engage on a traditional sequence of training stage by stage three options are available.

-- Simple path.
+- Simple path sequence.
 A yogi’s style of practice focused on simple meditations oriented towards integrating with the natural state.
-These proceed from Zhine, the calm abiding meditation through Tonglen, the sending and taking practices through Dzogchen meditations.
+These proceed from Zhine, the calm abiding meditation through Tonglen, the sending and taking practices and then through the initial Dzogchen meditations, the sems ‘dzin, or holding onto the nature of mind meditations.

 How often should I meditate?